abs-tudelft/tydi/book/src/specification/logical.md

 > would be needed to describe this.
 Secondly, allowing signals to flow in both
 > directions might be interpreted by users as a way for them to implement their
 > own handshake method to use instead of or in addition to the handshakes of
-> the Tydi physical streams.
-Most handshake methods break however when
+> the Tydi physical streams, but most handshake methods break however when
 > registers or clock domain crossings not specifically tailored for that
 > particular handshake are inserted in between.
 With a purely unidirectional
 > approach, latency bounds are not necessary for correctness, allowing tooling
-> to automatically generate interconnect IP.
-Tydi does pose some constraints
+> to automatically generate interconnect IP that includes registers.
+Tydi does
-> on such IP, however.
+> pose some constraints on such IP, however.

 Interconnect components such as register slices and clock domain crossings may interpret the signals as being asynchronous.
 Thus, a sink may not rely upon bit